opencs/ocsbincodec-java/README.md

 * Uniform interface for all encoders/decoders
 * Compatible with Java 1.6 and higher (including Android API)

+For compatibility with Java 1.4, look for the branch java-1.4 of this project's repository.

 ## Licensing

 This software is released under the *Modified BSD License*.